ymei/OpenICEDA/README.md

 # Tools for managing Open IC EDA toolchain

 ## `env.sh`
-Source this file to gain access to installed toolchain in this directory.
+Source this file to gain access to installed toolchain in this directory.  **NOTE** source before `make` or update packages.

 ## `src/Makefile`
 A set of commands to help build tools and pdks from source.